Democratic heliocentric coordinates underestimate the rate of instabilities in long-term integrations of the Solar System: Discussion

 Our results from Sec.~\ref{sec:tests} show clear evidence that Jacobi coordinates perform better than DHC in Solar System integrations.
 This is because when using Jacobi coordinates for the Hamiltonian splitting, Mercury's motion is decomposed into a Keplerian step on a two-body orbit around the Sun, and an interaction step with the other planets.
 In the limit where Mercury has a high eccentricity, the Kepler solver still correctly solves for the Keplerian motion around the Sun-Mercury barycenter for arbitrarily large timesteps.
 And because both the orbital timescales and the timescales for planet-planet interactions are much longer than the pericenter timescale~$T_f$, no significant errors are expected by not resolving~$T_f$ (see Fig.~\ref{fig:prec}).

 DHC on the other hand split the Hamiltonian into three parts: Keplerian motion, planet-planet interactions, and a so-called jump step or solar term \citep[see][]{Duncan1998,ReinTamayo2019}.
 The jump step depends on Mercury's momentum (and that of the other planets) relative to the Solar System barycenter.
-The Keplerian motion solved for in the Kepler step is also different from Jacobi case.
+The Keplerian motion solved for in the Kepler step is also different from the Jacobi case.
 Mercury does not orbit the Mercury-Sun barycenter as in the Jacobi case, but rather the Solar System barycenter\footnote{More precisely, DHC uses heliocentric positions and barycentric velocities.
 See \cite{Duncan1998,ReinTamayo2019}.}.
-In the limit of high eccentricity, the difference between Mercury's true trajectory and the Keplerian orbit the Kepler solver solves for becomes significant especially near pericenter.
+In the limit of high eccentricity, the difference between Mercury's true trajectory and the Keplerian orbit the Kepler solver solves for becomes significant, especially near pericenter.

-The error of a symplectic integrator (or more generally an operator splitting method) can be understood in terms of an infinite sum of commutators consisting of compositions of the integrator's individual steps \citep[see e.g.][]{SahaTremaine1992, Rein2019, Tamayo2020}.
+The error of a symplectic integrator (or more generally an operator splitting method) can also be understood in terms of an infinite sum of commutators consisting of compositions of the integrator's individual steps \citep[see e.g.][]{SahaTremaine1992, Rein2019, Tamayo2020}.
 The commutators involving the jump step lead to error terms not present in the case of Jacobi coordinates and it is those commutators which lead to the artificial numerical precession.
-The comb-like structure seen in the curve for DHC in Fig.~\ref{fig:prec} is due to strong timestep resonances \citep{Rauch1999}.
-To suppress these timestep resonances and keep the artificial numerical precession rate below that of GR we see that we need to resolve $T_f$ with at least a few ($\sim4$) timesteps.
+For small timesteps, these truncation (method) errors scale proportionally to the timestep squared because we have a second order method (the smooth parts of the curves in Fig.~\ref{fig:prec}).
+For large timesteps, we see comb-like structures which are due to strong timestep resonances \citep{Rauch1999}.
+To suppress these timestep resonances and keep the artificial numerical precession rate below that of GR in simulations using DHC we need to resolve $T_f$ with at least a few ($\sim4$) timesteps.

 The effect we discuss primarily affects the innermost planet, i.e.~Mercury in the case of the Solar System.
 Venus, for example, has a 2.6 times longer orbital period than Mercury.
 We are guaranteed to resolve Venus' pericenter timescale up to eccentricities of $e_2\sim0.4$ as long as we resolve Mercury's orbital period.
 Furthermore, as soon as the eccentricity of Venus reaches $e_2 \sim0.4$ it crosses orbits with Mercury at which point close encounters can occur and all of the fixed timestep integrators we discuss break down.